kaleido-io/ent-eth-identity/docs/ent-eth-identity.md

 In environments where such an application instance exists, a mechanism **should** be in place to provide trust to all parties involved in the consortium that the code executed in that shared application instance is the code that has been agreed.
 As the ethereum network cannot be exploited to provide that trust, some other mechanism must be employed.

-#### Trusted Execution Environments
+##### Trusted Execution Environments

 One mechanism that **can** be employed to provide assurance as to the code being executed in a shared application instance hosted by any party, is a cryptographically secured compute environment that can be traced back to a set of executable source code reviewed by all parties involved in the consortium.
+In general such mechanisms provides trust via remote attestation, such as in the case of Intel SGX.

-#### Independent Third Parties
+##### Independent Third Parties

 Alternatively a third party can be trusted to host the shared application instance.
 This third party **may** be a neutral participant in the business consortium, such as a regulator or other independent entity.
 Or it **may** be an external entity trusted by the consortium.

 ### End Users

-Individual end-user identities **may** be managed by the application instances that they connect to, in the case that those individuals trusts the organization that hosts that application.
+Individual end-user identities **may** be managed by the application instances that they connect to, in the case that those individuals trust the organization that hosts that application.

 For example, customers **may** trust the organization hosting that application to manage their identity directly, or indirectly via a system such as OAuth 2.0 with a 3rd party identity provider.

 Employee identities **may** be managed on behalf of end-users using traditional enterprise user registries such as a LDAP and mapped to one or many ethereum accounts as part of the application instance.
 Or ethereum identities might be managed automatically on a users behalf by linking an enterprise process for employee on-boarding, to a deterministic wallet managing those keys on the users behalf.

 End-users **may** instead be empowered to manage their own identities, via an application that lets them secure their private keys on devices such as computers and mobile phones, with appropriate security controls.

+### Devices

+In an IoT world, devices can be an important part of a blockchain based solution.
+Devices acquire identities similarly to applications, by either hosting the keys locally, such that all the transactions it emits are signed, or by authenticating with a gateway computer via other means (Basic Auth, OAuth, API Keys, etc.) and have the gateway sign the transactions on its behalf.
+Techniques to use to secure the devices and secure the communications with the blockchain is similar to that of the end users.

 ## Establishing Identity